linpeibiao/ashra-mcp/README.md

   "mcpServers": {
     "ashra": {
       "command": "node",
-      // OR if you're using nvm and the version picked is not preferred "command": "/Users/<user>/.nvm/versions/node/<version>/bin/node",
+      // OR if you're using nvm and the version picked is not preferred/working
+      // "command": "/Users/<user>/.nvm/versions/node/<version>/bin/node",
       "args": ["<path/to/ashra-mcp>/build/index.js"]
     }
   }